nagac1986/datatables/README.md

 	oEach column should be shown.
 	oClicking on a user ID or table row should bring up a modal that allows permissions to be set for a user.  jQuery should be used to handle the click event.
 The user information should be pulled into the modal using Ajax.

-Components:
-Static page
-Script
-Application which feeds data to & from the database